alan-camilo/vente-privee-technical-test/README.md

 3. ~~The Lost State - the app comes with a search bar to help users find their favorite movies.
 Unfortunately, there is a bug.
 When we rotate the screen, the app clears the text we just typed.
 Can you provide a solution to prevent this state loss from happening on rotation.#~~
 4. ~~Some refreshments - we made sure that this app handles networking errors.
 But we didn't implement any mechanism to reload the data, without quitting the app.
 Can you provide a way of refreshing the list of movies?~~
 5. ~~The chosen ones - the favorites screen should show a list of the user's favorite movies.
 Try to implement this feature.
 Remember that the list of favorite movies should be available even after killing the app.~~
-6. ~~The Shrink - first start by obfuscating the application using Proguard.
+6. The Shrink - first start by obfuscating the application using Proguard.
 Now you should have an empty details view in the app, your mission is to fix these issues.
-Now the apk is smaller, but we know it can be even smaller, use the apk analyzer to find out how to do so.~~
+Now the apk is smaller, but we know it can be even smaller, use the apk analyzer to find out how to do so. (**DELAYED omdbapi is down**)

 ## What is not done
 Bonus: